|Pilot F/O Geoffrey O'Halloran Giles, 417830 (survived) Adelaide, SA

 Next, on April 8, 1944 suffered another landing accident at Cape Gloucester Airfield and afterwards repaired.
 On May 1, 1944 assigned to 78 Squadron based at Tadji Airfield.

-On May 4, 1944 took off from Tadji Airfield piloted by F/O Geoffrey O'Halloran Giles, 417830.
+On May 4, 1944 took off from Tadji Airfield piloted by F/O Geoffrey O'Halloran Giles on a mission.
 During the flight, this P-40 suffered a hydraulic and electrical failure and belly landed wheels up at Tadji Airfield.
 Afterwards, this P-40 was sent to 22 RSU for repair.
 On October 25, 1944 approved for conversion to components and abandoned at Tadji Airfield.

 Until 1974, this P-40 remained in situ at Tadji Airfield.